Key takeaways:

 California

+First, fulfill any education or experience requirements.
 Next, complete the application form for the C-39 roofing contractor license and submit the necessary documentation and fees.
-Afterward, take and pass the Business and Law and trade licensing examinations.
-Finally, provide proof of worker’s compensation insurance and a $25,000 contractor’s bond to comply with all licensing requirements.
+Then take and pass the Business and Law and trade licensing examinations.
+Finally, provide proof of workers’ compensation insurance and a $25,000 contractor’s bond.

 Ready to start?
-Learn the complete steps, costs, and requirements to earning your California Roofing License.
+Learn the complete steps, costs, and requirements for your California roofing license.

 Colorado

-In Colorado, there is no state-level license; instead, roofing is regulated by the cities and counties.
-In Denver, you must register with both the Colorado Department of Regulatory Agencies (DORA) and the City of Denver
+Colorado does not have a state-level roofing license.
+Instead, roofing is regulated by cities and counties.
+In Denver, you must register with both the Colorado Department of Regulatory Agencies (DORA) and the City of Denver.

-Continuing with Denver as an example, you must first have your supervisor certificate before applying for a contractor license.
-To get your supervisor certificate, you need to fill out an application and provide proof of your experience.
+Using Denver as an example, you’ll first need your supervisor certificate before applying for a contractor license.
+To get your supervisor certificate, complete the application and provide proof of your experience.

 Connecticut

-To become a roofer in Connecticut, you must get your Home Improvement Contractor license through the Connecticut Department of Consumer Protection.
+To become a roofer in Connecticut, get your Home Improvement Contractor license through the Connecticut Department of Consumer Protection.

-First, complete the license application and submit the required documentation.
-You must also pay the registration fee and provide proof of general liability insurance with coverage no less than $20,000.
+Complete the license application and submit the required documentation.
+Pay the registration fee and provide proof of general liability insurance with at least $20,000 in coverage.

 The Home Improvement Contractor license does not allow you to build new homes, complete a portion of a new build, or work on commercial projects.